dejanu/chatbot/readme.md

 * Bag of Words - a vector representation of a document, where each word is represented by a number, and the number is the number of times the word appears in the document
 * Term Frequency (Tf) - number of times a word appears in a document
 * Inverse Document (Idf) Frequency - number of documents in a corpus that contain a word
+* Fallback Rate (FBR) - number of times when the bot is unable to answer a question and falls back to a default response "Sorry, I don't understand"

 # Implementation

 * TfidfVectorizer - Convert a collection of raw documents to a matrix of TF-IDF features.
 * Term Frequency and Inverse Document Frequency is one of the most important techniques used for information retrieval to represent how important a specific word or phrase is to a given document.
+* Tfidf is a BoW(bag of words) algorithm that can help you identify the intent, but not relation between those intents.
+* The matrix that is obtained from vectorized tfidf along with the label will just tell the machine that if for some text, similar matrix is obtained, this is the label.
+Which is handy in classification, but not for chatbot responses.
+* Flow to get a response from the chatbot:
+    * Get the user input
+    * Vectorize the user input
+    * Get the similarity between the user input and the corpus
+    * Get the index of the most similar text from the corpus
+    * Get the response from the corpus at the index
+    * Return the response

 # Issues